The Untouchables poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Al Capone receives a luxurious shave while holding court, establishing the untouchable power of organized crime in Prohibition-era Chicago.
 Ness arrives as an idealistic, by-the-book Treasury agent in a corrupt city..
-The analysis reveals that this early placement immediately immerses viewers in the story world.
+Of particular interest, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 12 minutes when A young girl is killed in a bombing at a Capone speakeasy raid gone wrong.
 Ness realizes his conventional approach has failed catastrophically, and innocent people are dying because of corruption..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.